msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 **Gansäuer** ACIE 1999, 38, 2909-2910\
 (_#52, 135 citations, 8.0 votes_)

 The top vote-getter was "the first example of a transition-metal-catalyzed enantioselective formation of radicals."
-Instead of controlling nucleophile approach, the titanocene catalysts breaks preferentially one of two enantiotopic C-O bonds of the epoxide, resulting in ring-opening with 93% ee.
+Instead of controlling nucleophile approach, the titanocene catalyst breaks preferentially one of two enantiotopic C-O bonds of the epoxide, resulting in rin g-opening with 93% ee.
 Impressive demonstration of catalytic control over radical processes.

 ### 2000